ToF-/RentForth/v7/Story.md

 Besides, using such large dictionary space for only 10000 time point entries at last would be wasteful.

-Enters `act` a module from the Forth Foundation Library.
+Enters [`act`](http://irdvo.nl/FFL/docs/act.html) , a module from the Forth Foundation Library.
 This module provides us with the ability to store key/values in AVL trees.
+Here we use `ACT-CREATE` to create a new AVL tree named `PROFIT`, then `ACT-INSERT` to insert a new node, and we retrieve a money$ value via its time key with `ACT-GET`:

 	REQUIRE ffl/act.fs

 	ACT-CREATE PROFITS

-	: PROFIT! ( n t --    store profit n at time t )
+    : PROFIT@ ( t -- m   finds profit value at time t or 0 )
-		PROFITS ACT-INSERT ;
+        PROFIT ACT-GET 0= IF 0 THEN ;

-	: PROFIT@ ( t -- n    retrieve profit a time t or 0 if not found ) PROFITS ACT-GET 0= IF 0 THEN ;
+    : PROFIT! ( m t --   stores profit value at time t )
+        PROFIT ACT-INSERT ;

 	4807 500000 PROFIT! ⏎
 	ok